-A total of 3,175 people who were staff, board members, volunteers, and/or independent contractors at arts organizations in LA County completed the DataArts Workforce Demographics survey.
+A total of 3,175 people who were staff, board members, volunteers, and/ or independent contractors at arts organizations in LA County completed the DataArts Workforce Demographics survey.
 Respondents were affiliated with 383 arts and cultural organizations in LA County.
 Of these, 156 organizations had five or more persons responding and 92 had ten or more responses.
-This survey collected data on heritage (race, ethnicity, and nation of origin), disability, age, gender and LGBTQ Identity.
+This survey collected data on heritage (race, ethnicity, and nation of origin), disability, age, gender and LGBTO Identity.
 The response rate was high enough that all results reported here have a margin of error less than five percent.

 The arts and cultural workforce is significantly more homogenous than Los Angeles County's population.
-Depending on how the data is aggregated, as much as 60 percent of cultural workers identifying as White non-Hispanic in a County population that reports as 27 percent White.
+Depending on how the data are aggregated, as much as 60% of arts and culture workers identify as White non-Hispanic versus a county population that reports as 27% White.

 60% White

 4% Black/African American

 10% Asian

 14% Hispanic/Latino(a)

 >1% Indigenous